isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2021-09-01-post-biblioasia-oct-dec-2021.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/huianinsingapore">Carving Cultural Imprints: The Hui’an in Singapore</a><br>A group of contractors from Hui’an county in China were responsible for building some of Singapore’s iconic landmarks. *Athanasios Tsakonas* has the story.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/prewarphotography">Exhibiting Photography in Pre-war Singapore</a><br>*Zhuang Wubin* revisits three significant photo exhibitions in pre-war Singapore and examines their implications.

+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/stjosephchurch">Making the Invisible Visible: Restoring the Statues of St Joseph’s Church on Victoria Street</a><br>*Alvin Tan* documents the painstaking process behind the restoration of almost 30 statues in the church.